 2. Historic architecture

-From the University’s regal buildings to the city’s many historic neighbourhoods, Coimbra is a feast for the eyes.
+From the University’s regal buildings to the city’s many historic neighborhoods, Coimbra is a feast for the eyes.

 3. A temperate climate